VinawoodVinawood *

 How long does WBP plywood last outdoors?

-The WBP adhesive bond itself does not degrade with outdoor exposure — phenolic resin is essentially permanent under normal weathering conditions.
-The limiting factor for outdoor durability is the wood veneer, which degrades through UV exposure, fungal attack, and physical weathering over time.
-Uncoated WBP plywood exposed to full weather typically shows surface degradation within 3 to 5 years, while the adhesive bond remains intact.
-Coated or film-faced WBP plywood (with phenolic film protection) lasts significantly longer because the film shields the wood from UV and moisture.
+The WBP adhesive bond itself does not degrade with outdoor exposure — phenolic resin is essentially permanent under normal weathering.
+The limiting factor is the wood veneer, which degrades through UV exposure, fungal attack, and physical weathering.
+Uncoated WBP plywood exposed to full weather typically shows surface degradation within 3 to 5 years while the adhesive bond remains intact.
+Coated or film-faced WBP plywood lasts significantly longer because the film shields the wood from UV and moisture.

 Does WBP glue contain formaldehyde?

-Phenolic formaldehyde (PF) adhesive does contain formaldehyde as a chemical component.
-However, the cured phenolic bond is highly stable — virtually all formaldehyde is consumed in the curing reaction, resulting in very low emission levels from the finished panel.
-Vinawood's panels are manufactured to CARB Phase 2 (California Air Resources Board) and E1 European formaldehyde emission standards, confirmed by third-party laboratory testing.
-These are the most stringent emission limits applied internationally.
+Phenolic formaldehyde adhesive does contain formaldehyde as a chemical component, but the cured phenolic bond is highly stable — virtually all formaldehyde is consumed in the curing reaction, resulting in very low emission levels from the finished panel.
+Vinawood panels are manufactured to CARB Phase 2 and E1 European formaldehyde emission standards, confirmed by third-party laboratory testing.

 Category